justinmerrell/CuratedDevResources/README.md

 - Resources & Tools/Utilities
 - Enforcement CI/CD

+Enforcement is intended to be implemented at a project level that can help maintain consistancy between contributors vs local envorcement tools that help the individual developer.

+# Workflow
+Establishing a workflow prior to diving into a project goes a long ways.
+The workflow folder provides some information on things to consider such as versioning.

 ## GIT
 Agnostic of the language, framework or platform, most projects are going to be tied togeather by the usage of git.